 1.Toilet for both genders

-If you are in Denmark, you can see a lot of toilets for both genders.
-Do not get shocked if a guy or girl just comes to the same toilet with you!
+You can see a lot of toilets for both genders if you’re in Denmark.
+So, don’t get surprised or shocked if a guy or girl comes to the same toilet with you.

 “What is the most special thing about Denmark that you will show a foreigner?”, I asked my Danish friend.

 I heard that Hygge is the way that helps the Danes survive in the cold winter, and I can confirm that it’s true!
 (After staying here in the winter)

 So what is Hygge?
 Hygge is a very special activity in Denmark.
 It can be defined as having a good time with good people.
 If you walk around Copenhagen in the evening, you can see lots of people sitting together, having a cup of coffee or having a meal, with a small candle in between.
 As I heard, too many candles for Hygge caused health problems in Denmark 🙁